 When you feel powerless over the status of your relationship, consider that your partner - past, present or future - is not the ruler of your emotions.
 You may not have control over the relationship, nor your partner for that matter, but you absolutely have control of your own feelings and your own happiness.

 If breaking up has you spun out and insecure, remember that your worth isn’t found in the validation or commitment of someone else.
-Be mindful, irrational insecurities can become catastrophic and if not dealt with, can destroy even the most promising relationships in the future.
+Be mindful that irrational insecurities can become catastrophic, and if not dealt with, can destroy even the most promising relationships in the future.

 Most relationship problems stem from our tendencies to operate through fear rather than love.
 We take all of our previous mistakes and the fears we have, bury them under the highlight reel of our lives, and make ourselves about as transparent as our Insta profiles.
 We carry on like we have it all together, knowing perfectly well that our behavior is unhealthy.

 Forgiving others, and more importantly ourselves, is not only healing but rewarding.
 The heavy lifting of removing what intuitively weighs us down is strength training for our character.
-It isn’t easy to forgive, but it is the most rewarding personal exercise.
+It isn’t easy to forgive, but it's the most rewarding personal exercise.
 Plus, it gets easier with practice.
-The value in forgiveness is immeasurable; its’ impact has the power to change our lives.
-It is 100% guaranteed to make you happier, healthier, and a much more beautiful loving person.
+The value in forgiveness is immeasurable; its impact has the power to change our lives.
+It's 100% guaranteed to make you happier, healthier, and a much more beautiful, loving person.

 When a relationship is over, it’s easy to dwell on the past.
-But, when we live in the past, we are denying ourselves not only the present but the future.
+But, when we live in the past, we are denying ourselves not only the present but also the future.
 Breakups require a recovery period, and it’s ok to be sad.
-But it’s imperative to heal sooner rather than later, let it hurt but then let it go.
+But it’s imperative to heal sooner rather than later.
+Let it hurt but then let it go.
 Heartache can hit in overwhelming waves, but the right partner will bring your heart peace.
-Learn to walk away from anyone that doesn’t inspire you to be better than you’ve ever thought you could be.
+Learn to walk away from anyone who doesn’t inspire you to be better than you’ve ever thought you could be.